IsaacMvmv/Mari0_rpi/README.md

 # Mari0_rpi

-This repo contains a compiled love-11 with mari0 game and a launcher script.
+This repo contains mari0 game and a launcher script.

 # Instructions
 ## 1. Install dependencies: